apache/pulsar-client-node/README.md

 hello
 ```

-## More examples

 You can see more examples in the [examples](./examples) directory.
-However, since these examples might use an API that was not released yet, you need to install this module.
+However, since these examples might use an API that was not released yet, you need to build this module.
+See the next section.

+## How to build

 First, clone the repository.